The Africa Health Research Institute’s vision is

 Africa Health Research Institute’s vision is optimal health and well-being of under-resourced populations.

-The Africa Health Research Institute (AHRI) is a multidisciplinary, independent research institute based across two sites in the province of KwaZulu-Natal, South Africa.
+Africa Health Research Institute (AHRI) is an independent, transdisciplinary scientific research institute based across two campuses in the province of KwaZulu-Natal (KZN) in South Africa.

 Read more about our data repository.

-The K-RITH Tower building incorporates state-of-the-art facilities including over 600m2 of biosafety level 3 (BSL-3) laboratory space, and a bioengineering laboratory and microfluidic chip-making foundry set-up to develop and explore the potential of microfluidic devices for research and diagnosis.
-We are fully equipped for diagnostic and exploratory testing services including immunology, proteomics, microbiology and virology, and animal research.
-We have a range of bespoke clinical cohorts and sampling populations within local clinics and hospitals to facilitate our laboratory research.
+AHRI-Durban is based at UKZN’s Nelson R. Mandela School of Medicine.
+It incorporates state-of-the-art facilities including over 600m2 of biosafety level 3 (BSL-3) laboratory space and a South African National Accreditation System/ISO 15189 accredited clinical laboratory.
+AHRI is fully equipped for diagnostic and exploratory testing services including immunology, proteomics, microbiology and virology, and animal research.
+AHRI additionally has a range of bespoke clinical cohorts and sampling populations within local clinics and hospitals to facilitate our laboratory research.